Skip to main content

 limits:

-# Pin to specific NUMA node for efficiency
+# Pin to a specific NUMA node for memory locality and power efficiency

 nodeSelector: